Deeper Love

 "Deeper Love" is a song performed by David Longoria and CeCe Peniston, released on Del Oro Music in 2005.

 The single release included eleven remixes in total (among others also from Junior Vasquez, Ryan Humphries, L.E.X., and Richard Earnshaw).

-The song peaked at number fourteen in the Billboard Hot Dance Music/Club Play on November 19, and remained in the chart for eleven weeks in total.
+The song peaked at number fourteen on the US Hot Dance Music/Club Play on November 19, 2005, and remained on the chart for eleven weeks in total.